BitEscrow/escrow-sdk/README.md

   * Run-time schema validation (using zod).
   * E2E demo and test suite for signet, testnet, and mutiny.

-In Progress:

- * Better documentation and code comments.
- * Live demos for all API endpoints.
- * Tools for building and testing proposals.
- * A dedicated replit container for this repo.

 Comimg Soon:

-  * Nostr note support for all primary interfaces.
+  * Full nostr integration for the API.
-  * Return receipts on witness submission.
+  * Return receipts on all submissions.
-  * Field to add raw tx `templates` to a proposal.
+  * Add raw tx `templates` to a proposal.
-  * New `hashlock` and `webhook` programs for vm.
+  * New programs for virtual machine.

+---

 ## Index